Meatpacker JBS's plunging profit beats forecasts

-SAO PAULO, Nov 10 (Reuters) - Brazil's JBS SA JBSS3.SA, the world's largest meat producer, on Thursday reported a quarterly profit that plunged 47.1%, nevertheless beating analysts' estimates as higher revenues helped offset rising costs.
+SAO PAULO, Nov 10 (Reuters) - Brazil's JBS SA JBSS3.SA, the world's largest meat producer, on Thursday said quarterly profit plunged 47.1%, but results still beat analysts' estimates as higher revenues helped offset shrinking margins in its U.S. beef division.

 The company posted a third-quarter net profit of 4.01 billion reais ($745.35 million), while analysts polled by Refinitiv had expected it to land at 3.75 billion reais.